udippant/base-drafts/draft-ietf-quic-transport.md

 ## Path Maximum Transmission Unit

 The Path Maximum Transmission Unit (PMTU) is the maximum size of the entire IP header, UDP header, and UDP payload.
-The UDP payload includes the QUIC packet header, protected payload, and any authentication fields.
+The UDP payload includes the QWIK packet header, protected payload, and any authentication fields.

-All QUIC packets SHOULD be sized to fit within the estimated PMTU to avoid IP fragmentation or packet drops.
+All QWIK packets SHOULD be sized to fit within the estimated PMTU to avoid IP fragmentation or packet drops.
 To optimize bandwidth efficiency, endpoints SHOULD use Packetization Layer PMTU Discovery ({{!PLPMTUD=RFC4821}}).
 Endpoints MAY use PMTU Discovery ({{!PMTUDv4=RFC1191}}, {{!PMTUDv6=RFC8201}}) for detecting the PMTU, setting the PMTU appropriately, and storing the result of previous PMTU determinations.

-In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 octets.
-Assuming the minimum IP header size, this results in a QUIC packet size of 1232 octets for IPv6 and 1252 octets for IPv4.
-Some QUIC implementations MAY be more conservative in computing allowed QUIC packet size given unknown tunneling overheads or IP header options.
+In the absence of these mechanisms, QWIK endpoints SHOULD NOT send IP packets larger than 1280 octets.
+Assuming the minimum IP header size, this results in a QWIK packet size of 1232 octets for IPv6 and 1252 octets for IPv4.
+Some QWIK implementations MAY be more conservative in computing allowed QWIK packet size given unknown tunneling overheads or IP header options.

-QUIC endpoints that implement any kind of PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses.
+QWIK endpoints that implement any kind of PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses.
 Each pairing of local and remote addresses could have a different maximum MTU in the path.

-QUIC depends on the network path supporting an MTU of at least 1280 octets.
+QWIK depends on the network path supporting an MTU of at least 1280 octets.
 This is the IPv6 minimum MTU and therefore also supported by most modern IPv4 networks.
 An endpoint MUST NOT reduce its MTU below this number, even if it receives signals that indicate a smaller limit might exist.

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below 1280 octets, it MUST immediately cease sending QUIC packets on the affected path.
+If a QWIK endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below 1280 octets, it MUST immediately cease sending QWIK packets on the affected path.
 This could result in termination of the connection if an alternative path cannot be found.

 ### IPv4 PMTU Discovery {#v4-pmtud}